Mise à jour: 18 Sep 2023

 In 1982, the United Nations General Assembly proclaimed 9 August as International Day of the World's Indigenous Peoples, commemorating the day of the first meeting of the United Nations Working Group on Indigenous Populations of the Sub-Commission on the Promotion and Protection of Human Rights, held in Geneva in 1982.
-2022-2023 is proclaimed to be the International Decade of Indigenous Languages.
+This update provides an overview of Indigenous Peoples, the environment, and the role of International Geneva in protecting, promoting, and upholding their rights, practices, customs, and knowledge.

 Indigenous Peoples and the Environment